Adoption, Adoption Attorney, Adoption Law, Legal

 3. A certified copy of the placement order.

-Jeanne T. Tate, P.A. will obtain and provide these documents to assist you in applying for the passport.
+Tate Healey Webster will obtain and provide these documents to assist you in applying for the passport.

-Depending on how soon you need the passport, you can make an appointment with the nearest passport acceptance facility or with the regional passport agency in your state, if one is offered.
-To obtain an expedited passport at the regional passport agency, you must provide proof that you are traveling internationally in two weeks or less to justify the urgent request, such as a flight itinerary or hotel reservation.
-If only one parent is applying for the passport without the other parent present, you will need to have the absent parent complete form DS-3053.
+Depending on how soon you need the passport, you can make an appointment at the nearest passport acceptance facility or, if one is offered, at the regional passport agency in your state.
+To obtain an expedited passport at the regional passport agency, you must provide proof that you will be traveling internationally within 2 weeks to justify the urgent request, such as a flight itinerary or hotel reservation.
+If only one parent is applying for the passport without the other parent present, the absent parent must complete form DS-3053.
 If your adopted son or daughter doesn’t have a social security number, which is requested on the DS-11 form, put zeros on the form and create a signed, dated statement reading, “I declare under penalty of perjury under the laws of the United States of America that the following is true and correct: (Child’s full name) has never been issued a Social Security Number by the Social Security Administration.”

 ———————————————————

 Email us at [email protected].
-Call us via 800-874-4916.
+Call us at 800-874-4916.

 Back to Blog